byronka/minum/README.md

   test pipeline is finished in seconds, your development team's productivity keeps humming.
   In my experience, most teams are oriented to _short-term_ developer productivity.
 Using the practices exemplified here, you will attain _long-term_ productivity.
-- Oh by the way, did I mention this thing _moves_?
+- It _moves_.
 It can handle 9000 web requests per second!
 The database can perform 1 _million_ writes per second.
 The templating engine is pretty dang fast too.
 It clocked in at 27,000 renderings per second on the same test where other well-known frameworks like Mustache only made it to 22,000 (and ours